-We have a team of over 80 people from the local area and further afield who volunteer on a regular basis at the Centre.
-Some volunteers help us with IT, the archive, health & safety, catering for our events, suppers and external hire of the Centre, accounting, contribute to and help with exhibitions, event planning and leading.
-About half volunteer at the Centre over the weekend when the tea room is open, some in the kitchen and some as wardens, meeting and greeting visitors.
-All our food is home made, including cakes, jams and chutneys and Bettys and Taylors have hired the Centre for meetings a number of times now.
-The tea room is an excellent opportunity to introduce passing customers to our wide ranging programme of events that are taking place at other times of the week.
+We have a team of about 70 people from the local area and further afield who volunteer on a regular basis at the Centre.
+They help us with the Archive, health & safety, looking after the premises, catering for our events, suppers and external hire of the Centre, accounting, contribution to exhibitions, event planning, leading and more.
+About half of our volunteers help in the Tea Room over the weekend, some taking orders, some clearing plates, some in the kitchen and some meeting and greeting customers.
+All our food is homemade including cakes, jams and chutneys.
+Local organisations continue to hire the Centre and enjoy the catering provided by volunteers while they have their meeting.
+The Tea Room is an excellent opportunity to introduce passing visitors to our wide-ranging programme of events that take place at other times of the week.

 What we offer

 We offer you a fun, rewarding and beautiful place to visit and volunteer with the chance to meet lots of new people.
 There is a lead volunteer on duty at all times when the Centre is open.
 All new volunteers are supported by another more experienced volunteer in the early days and, where appropriate to role, will be included in the rolling cycle of food hygiene and first aid training.
-We provide polo shirts, fleeces and aprons for those volunteering in the tea room and as wardens.
+We provide polo shirts, fleeces and aprons for those volunteering in the Tea Room.
 A light lunch is provided to those who volunteer for a whole day at the weekend.

-We're looking for people who are friendly and welcoming to the public, who are adaptable and work well in a team.
-At the weekend you'll need to be able to sustain the pressures of a busy tea room to deliver the role with confidence and enjoyment.
-The Washburn Society Committee and Washburn Heritage Centre Management Committee each meet monthly and we'd be pleased to discuss with you how you might fit into these if you fancy being involved that way,
+We’re looking for people who are friendly and welcoming to the public, who are adaptable and work well in a team.
+At the weekend you’ll need to be able to sustain the pressures of a busy tea room to deliver the role with confidence and enjoyment.
+The Washburn Heritage Centre Management Committee meets monthly.
+We’d be pleased to discuss with you how you might fit into any of these roles that you might fancy being involved in.

 What do I do next?

-If you're not already familiar with the Centre, you might like to call by one day when the tea room is open to see it in action.
-You're also very welcome to contact Jo Parish, Heritage Centre Co-ordinator on firstname.lastname@example.org or 01943 880794 to discuss the roles further.
+If you’re not already familiar with the Centre, you might like to call by one day when the tea room is open to see it in action.
+You’re also very welcome to contact Jenny Wilson, our Heritage Centre Administrator on firstname.lastname@example.org or 01943 880794 to discuss the roles further.

 What do our current volunteers think?

-"I enjoy coming as a Heritage Warden as I find the Centre an incredibly friendly place to work and to meet & welcome our many visitors & to feel that they have enjoyed their visit."
+“I enjoy coming to the Centre and I find it an incredibly friendly place to work and to meet and welcome our many visitors.
+I feel that they have enjoyed their visit.”
 Philip H

 “As a ‘Child of the Washburn Valley’ I have many happy memories of my early life living in the Valley.
 Whenever I can I am content to loan family memorabilia for exhibitions in the Heritage Centre.
 I enjoy looking at other contributions as these often invoke pleasurable thoughts of bygone occasions.”
 Michael E